galaxyproject/galaxy-hub/src/authnz/use/oidc/idps/elixir-aai/index.md

 ## How to revoke the OIDC tokens shared with Galaxy also from the Elixir AAI service?

 These tokens are used to validate your identity for the first time, and re-validate when the tokens are expired.
 You can revoke these tokens (a complementary step to the disconnect process), which will (a) invalidate the tokens stored in Galaxy's database, and (b) will prevent Galaxy from being able to refresh expired tokens.

-This needs to be done through the Elixir AAI's own profile management portal, ---links to more detailed information will follow---
+This is not yet supported in a self-service manner for the Elixir AAI service, please contact email:aai-contact[at]elixir-europe[dot]org if you wish to have your tokens revoked.

 <div class="alert alert-info" role="alert">